Posted on September 30 2020

 Food and beverages containing artificial sweeteners such as aspartame are often marketed as a healthier option.
 Since it is substantially sweeter than sugar (around 200x), aspartame can be used in small amounts and contribute little to no calories to daily intake.
 Because of this, many have turned to products containing aspartame to enjoy a flavorful diet in efforts to lose weight.
 However, findings suggest the truth may not be as sweet as it seems.

-A 2017 meta-analysis of research published in the Canadian Medical Association Journal found no evidence of weight loss benefits for artificial sweeteners in randomized clinical trials.
+A 2017 meta-analysis of research published in the Canadian Medical Association Journal found no evidence of weight management benefits for artificial sweeteners in randomized clinical trials.
 It reported that cohort studies associate artificial sweeteners with “increases in weight and waist circumference.”

-Dr. David Ludwig, a weight-loss specialist at Boston Children’s Hospital, pointed out another concern in an article published by Harvard Medical School; the use of artificial sweeteners, such as aspartame, may replace lost calories through other sources, therefore possibly offsetting weight loss or health benefits.
+Dr. David Ludwig, a weight-management specialist at Boston Children’s Hospital, pointed out another concern in an article published by Harvard Medical School; the use of artificial sweeteners, such as aspartame, may replace lost calories through other sources, therefore possibly offsetting weight management or health benefits.
 “I’m drinking diet soda,” says Dr. Ludwig, “So it’s okay to have cake” — a verbalization of the mentality that can quickly undo any calorie-restrictive diet aspartame may instigate.
 This leads us to our next point:

 Will Aspartame Suppress My Appetite?

 Another red flag concerning aspartame goes beyond how it directly affects your weight, but instead, how it makes your body feel — and how you act upon it.
 Research indicates that even acceptable daily intakes of aspartame, as regulated by the FDA, could actually make you hungrier — prompting you to overeat or make unhealthy food choices to satiate — ultimately leading to a gain in weight.
-Other studies in rodents show that, compared with sugar, sweeteners such as aspartame and saccharin cause weight gain, not loss.
+Other studies in rodents show that, compared with sugar, sweeteners such as aspartame and saccharin cause weight gain, not management.

 Something Sweet: Alternatives to Aspartame